AdditionalMy father's family:

 In the 1841 census four childen aged 15 to 28 are in the household, Robert aged 28 described as 'male servant' and Mary (25) a dressmaker, Martha (18) and William (15).
 In 1851, Mary, Martha and William are still in the household, Mary a sewer, Martha alas described as 'very insane' and a pauper, and William a teacher of music and agricultural labourer.

-(I have found no births of these children recorded in Kirckcolm, or indeed anywhere, the only 'Blain' births in the period in Kirkcolm being to a James Blain and Elizabeth Ranalds in 1820 (Margaret) and 1822 (Agnes).)
+(I have found no births of these children recorded in Kirkcolm, or indeed anywhere, the only 'Blain' births in the period in Kirkcolm being to a James Blain and Elizabeth Ranalds in 1820 (Margaret) and 1822 (Agnes).)

 The discovery that John was son of 'Elizabeth McCubbin' threw my speculations into confusion.
 It was, after all, a John of the right age who was registered as born at Dalhabboch.
 There was no sign in any records I could discover of a marriage with an Elizabeth McCubbin.
 However - there was the marriage in 1782 between James Blain and Marey McKibbon, and without too much hope of finding anything useful I bought the scan from the Scotland's People website and found: